How do I get approval to remove a tree on my property?

 Can I operate a business out of my home?

 Currently, the City of Southfield Zoning Ordinance does not have provisions for in-home businesses, thus they are not permitted.
-However, if you are inquiring about child daycare or group home uses in your home, please contact the State of Michigan Bureau of Regulatory Services at (248) 975-5050.
+However, if you are inquiring about child daycare use, please contact the Planning Department.
+If you are inquiring about Adult Foster Care homes, please contact the State of Michigan Bureau of Regulatory Services at (248) 975-5050.
 Back to top